justinchoi001/liferay-learn-0/docs/en/infrastructure-and-operations/networking/private-network.md

 Every environment has its own private network.
-This lets services from the same environment communicate through multiple secure communication protocols without having to interact with the public Internet.
+This lets services from the same environment communicate through multiple secure communication protocols without having to interact with the public internet.

 For example, your project by default only exposes your web server service to public connections.
 Connections between other services (e.g., Liferay DXP,